ckaserer/ckaserer.github.io-old/_posts/2020-03-01-docker-cookiecutter.md

 ```

 Next we need to add our registry credentials to be able to push our images to a container registry and our slack integration for build notifications.
-You can find the how to for those steps in the README.md of your processed docker-cookiecutter template or directly via this [link](https://github.com/ckaserer/docker-travis-cli).
+You can find a how-to for those steps in the `README.md` of your processed docker-cookiecutter template directory or directly via this [link](https://github.com/ckaserer/docker-travis-cli).

 ---